-Of all the museums in Vancouver, there are two that stand out for their extensive collections of unique artworks from British Columbia: the Vancouver Art Gallery in downtown Vancouver, which is home to 9,000 works of art, including the largest and most significant collection of paintings by the famous B.C. artist Emily Carr, and University of British Columbia's (UBC) Museum of Anthropology (MOA), which is home to over 500,000 cultural artifacts, including an immense collection of B.C.
+Of all the museums in Vancouver, there are two that stand out for their extensive collections of unique artworks from British Columbia: the Vancouver Art Gallery in downtown Vancouver, which is home to 9,000 works of art, including the largest and most significant collection of paintings by the famous BC artist Emily Carr; and University of British Columbia's (UBC) Museum of Anthropology (MOA), which is home to more than 500,000 cultural artifacts, including an immense collection of BC First Nations art and objects.

-Though UBC's Museum of Anthropology does house ethnographic and archaeological objects from around the world--including Africa and South America--it's the focus on First Nations objects originating from the Northwest Coast of British Columbia that make this museum a must-see for both Vancouver locals and tourists alike.
+Though UBC's Museum of Anthropology does house ethnographic and archaeological objects from around the world—including Africa and South America—it's the focus on First Nations objects originating from the Northwest coast of British Columbia that make this museum a must-see for both Vancouver locals and tourists alike.

-In the Museum's Great Hall, visitors will be amazed at the massive First Nation totem poles, canoes, and feast dishes, while other magnificent pieces, including jewelry, ceramics, carved boxes, and ceremonial masks, are displayed in additional galleries.
+In the Museum's Great Hall, visitors will be amazed at the massive First Nation totem poles, canoes, and feast dishes, while other magnificent pieces, including jewelry, ceramics, carved boxes, and ceremonial masks are displayed in additional galleries.

-One major highlight of the Museum's First Nations collections is the iconic sculpture Raven and The First Men by the internationally-famous B.C.
-First Nations artist Bill Reid; a picture of the Raven and The First Men sculpture appears on the back of every Canadian $20 bill!
+One major highlight of the Museum's First Nations collections is the iconic sculpture Raven and The First Men by the internationally famous BC First Nations artist Bill Reid.
+A picture of the Raven and The First Men sculpture appears on the back of every Canadian $20 bill.

 Making the Most of Your Visit

 First-time visitors to MOA will want to give themselves at least three hours to visit the Museum.